MicrosoftDocs/azure-docs/articles/container-apps/workload-profiles-manage-cli.md

 ---
-title: Create a Consumption + Dedicated workload profiles environment (preview)
+title: Create a workload profiles environment with the Azure CLI
-description: Learn to create an environment with a specialized hardware profile.
+description: Learn to create an environment with a specialized hardware profile using the Azure CLI.
 services: container-apps
 author: craigshoemaker
 ms.service: container-apps
 ms.custom: devx-track-azurecli
 ms.topic:  how-to
-ms.date: 04/11/2023
+ms.date: 08/03/2023
 ms.author: cshoe
 zone_pivot_groups: container-apps-vnet-types
 ---

-# Manage workload profiles in a Consumption + Dedicated workload profiles plan structure (preview)
+# Manage workload profiles with the Azure CLI

 Learn to manage a Container Apps environment with workload profile support.